-20 - 40 years

-10 - 15 years
+Buildings and related improvements 20 - 40 years Vehicles 10 - 15 years Furniture, fixtures, and instructional equipment 10 years

-10 years

 ACCRUED COMPENSATED ABSENCES

 Policy is to permit employees to earn vacation credits.
 Accumulated unpaid vacation must be taken within one year and is accrued as earned and is reported as an obligation on the Statement of Net Position.
 Sick pay, which does not vest, is recorded as an expenditure or expense when leave is taken.